Miss Machiko

 Miss Machiko, also known as Maicching Machiko-sensei (まいっちんぐマチコ先生, Maitchingu Machiko-sensei) is a manga series written by Takeshi Ebihara.
 It was serialized in Japan in Shōnen Challenge from May 1980 through February 1982.
 The individual chapters were collected and published in eight tankōbon volumes by Gakken.

 The series was adapted into a 95 episode anime series by Studio Pierrot that aired in Japan on TV Tokyo from October 8, 1981 to October 6, 1983.
 It was also adapted into four live-action OVAs, and two full-length live-action films.
 The anime was licensed for online streaming by Discotek Media in 2016, which would later turn to full rights in 2020.

 Plot

 The series revolves around Miss Machiko Mai, a new middle school teacher who wears a revealing bubblegum skirt, and regularly finding herself in accidental sexual situations.
-Machiko is very popular with her students, especially the boys, who take delight in lifting up her skirts and devising traps to catch her in various stages of undress.
-Rather than get angry, Machiko responds by laughing it off and uttering her trademark phrase, "Maicchingu!" {meaning "How embarrassing"}.
+Machiko is very popular with her students, especially the teenage boys, who take delight in lifting up her skirts and devising traps to catch her in various stages of undress.
+Rather than get angry, Machiko responds by laughing it off and uttering her trademark phrase, "Maicchingu!" (meaning "How embarrassing").
 Mai is generally a very kind and patient woman who cares about her students and does her best to help them with their problems.